plenteum/plenteumd-ha/README.md

   testnet: false, // Use the testnet?
   enableCors: false, // Enable CORS support for the domain in this value
   enableBlockExplorer: true, // Enable the block explorer
-  loadCheckpoints: false, // If set to a path to a file, will supply that file to the daemon if it exists.
+  loadCheckpoints: 'checkpoints.csv', // If set to a path to a file, will supply that file to the daemon if it exists.
   rpcBindIp: '0.0.0.0', // What IP to bind the RPC server to
   rpcBindPort: 11898, // What Port to bind the RPC server to
   p2pBindIp: '0.0.0.0', // What IP to bind the P2P network to